Jelmerro/carafe/README.md

 - A tiny command-line script to create bottles/carafes for different programs
 - Automatically manages different wine prefixes
-- Always uses system wine, but never changes the default .wine configuration
+- Never changes the default .wine configuration
 - Configure settings for each carafe separately
 - Create shortcuts for installed programs and/or easily start them from the carafe CLI
 - All configuration and carafes are neatly stored in a single folder (and are auto-deleted when all carafes are deleted)